pablo-ferro/SwedishWeather/README.md

 # Sweden Weather Visualization Project
 This project provides a clear and open-source platform to display daily weather data for several locations in Sweden (main cities and cities I have visited).
 It focuses on four weather variables for nine weather stations: maximum temperature, minimum temperature, average temperature, and precipitation.
 The data is sourced from CSV files updated daily, making this website a reliable resource for users interested in recent weather trends.

+And here it is the result: [Är det varmt just nu?](https://pablo-ferro.github.io/SwedishWeather/)

 ### Key Features
 Weather Stations: The website covers nine important weather stations in Sweden: Stockholm-Observatoriekullen A, Stockholm-Arlanda Flygplats, Uppsala Flygplats, Västerås, Göteborg A, Malmö A, Umeå Flygplats, Kiruna Flygplats, and Luleå-Kallax Flygplats.
 Weather Data: The website visualizes four key weather parameters: